rigdev/docs/docs/auth/login.md

 </TabItem>
 </Tabs>

-If a user attempts to log in using the email/password or phone/password method and **account verification is enabled**, it is necessary for that user to [verify their account](/auth/login#account-verification) before the system generates an access/refresh token.
+If a user attempts to log in using the email/password or phone/password method and **account verification is enabled**, that user must [verify their account](/auth/login#account-verification) before the system generates an access/refresh token.

 If a user logs in without verifying their identifier, Rig will send an email or text message to the user's contact information (used for verification) and return an error in response.